Skip to main content

 Apprenticeship

-This typically takes 18 months to complete as a mix of workplace learning and off-the-job study.
+This typically takes around 2 years to complete and is a mix of workplace training and study.

 Entry requirements